asynkron/gam-web/src/docs/What is GAM.md

 Picking one of the old ways of working with actors, you are locked into a specific platfor.

 This is why GAM introduces "Actor Standard Protocol", a predefined contract of base primitives which can be consumed by different language implementations.
-This is a game changer in the field of actor systems, you are now free to pick and chose languages for your different actor based microservices in a way never seen before.
+This is a game changer in the field of actor systems, **you are now free to pick and choose languages for your different actor based microservices in a way never seen before.**

 ## Relation to Microsoft Orleans
 GAM is based on the same distributed hash table and automatic placement strategies as Microsoft Orleans.
 The cluster Grains are also similar in the sense that they use an RPC based interface.

 ## Relation To Akka and Akka.NET
 The core parts of GAM loosely follows the conceptual API of Akka.

 GAM was created by Roger Johansson, the original creator of Akka.NET.